ghzwireless/dronemapper/README.md

 ## QUICKSTART

-OpenDroneMap can run natively on Ubuntu 14.04 or later, see [Build and Run Using Docker](#build-and-run-using-docker) for running on Windows / MacOS.
+DroneMapper can run natively on Ubuntu 14.04 or later, see [Build and Run Using Docker](#build-and-run-using-docker) for running on Windows / MacOS.
 A Vagrant VM is also available: https://github.com/OpenDroneMap/odm_vagrant.

 *Support for Ubuntu 12.04 is currently BROKEN with the addition of OpenSfM and Ceres-Solver.
 It is likely to remain broken unless a champion is found to fix it.*